jannicz/property-4-json/README.md

 # Property 4 JSON

-What this library can do:
+### What this library can do:
-* add (successive) IDs for JSON like structures afterwards
+* add (successive) IDs for JSON-like structures afterwards
 * process large folders with many files using file pattern

-Why this library can do more than a regular string replace:
+### Why this library is useful:
 * it also works with other filetypes, i.e. *.js, *.ts
-* it does not reformat your file as it is RegEx based
-* it preserves whitespaces and respects the indentation
+* it does not reformat your file and it preserves whitespaces and respects your indentation
-* it does not require valid JSON structures
+* it does not require valid JSON structures as it is RegEx based

 # Setup